mezo-org/mezod/docs/testnet.md

 As mentioned in the [Infrastructure](#infrastructure) section, Terraform is used to automate the deployment of Helm charts on the GKE cluster.
 This makes the process easier as there is no need to deal with Helm directly.

+## Ethereum Sidecar

+The sidecar is a component of the Mezo node, running as a separate process responsible for interacting with the Ethereum network.
+It plays a key role in the bridging architecture, monitoring the Ethereum network for `AssetsLocked` events emitted by the `BitcoinBridge` contract when assets are deposited.

+Once the blocks containing these `AssetsLocked` events are finalized, they are cached for further processing by the Mezo node.
+Due to Ethereum’s block finality mechanics, the sidecar is bound by the same constraints.
+As a result, it takes approximately 13 to 14 minutes for a new event to be finalized and stored in the “finalized” cache for the Mezo node to process.

+More details can be found in the following [RFC](https://github.com/thesis/mezo/blob/main/docs/rfc/rfc-2.md#ethereum-sidecar)